Zucchini Fritters

 collage of two images of making zucchini fritter mixture and scooping it.

 Prepare the zucchiniGrate the zucchini on a box grater, on the side with larger holes, and transfer grated zucchini into a mesh bag or cheese cloth.
-Squeeze out as much liquid as you can.
+Squeeze out as much liquid as you can, it will be almost dry, that’s the secret to keep fritters from being soggy.

 Combine the ingredients – Place the squeezed zucchini into a mixing bowl and toss in the remaining ingredients.
 Mix well until all ingredients are fully combined.